nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Pin a person**
+**Use case: Pin a contact**

 **MSS**

-1. User provides index of person to pin
+1. User provides index of contact to pin
-2. CONNECTIONS pins the person to the top of the contacts
+2. CONNECTIONS pins the contact to the top of the contacts

     Use case ends.